GRE General Test Overview

 Analytical Writing Section

 The Analytical Writing section measure consists of two separately timed analytical writing tasks: the "Analyze an Issue" task and the "Analyze an Argument" task.
 These two 30-minute tasks are complementary.
-The Issue task requires you to construct your own argument, while the Argument task requires you to evaluate someone else's argument.
+The Issue task requires you to construct your argument, while the Argument task requires you to evaluate someone else's argument.

 The GRE Analytical Writing section tests your ability to: